oenstrom/Bachelor_thesis_OE222FH_CE223AF/logbook/christoffer.md

 The matching was performed using a fuzzy match.
 The fuzzy match was performed using the [`TheFuzz`](https://github.com/seatgeek/thefuzz) library.
 The fuzzy match was performed using the `Partial Ratio` function.
 This function returns a score between 0 and 100.
 The score is the percentage of the string that matches.
 The score is calculated by comparing the string to a list of school names.
 The school names are sorted by the score.
 The school name with the highest score is returned.

+## 2023-03-28

+### Meeting with LNU

+Had meeting with supervisor at LNU.
+Discussed the project and its plan for the future.
+Notes in Turtl.

 ## 2023-03-29

+### Meeting with Tietoevry

+Had meeting with supervisors at Tietoevry.
+Discussed the project and its plan for the future.
+Notes in Turtl.

+### Previous resarch

+Found some previous research on the topic of using graph databases for machine learning.
+The research is listed below.

 [Implementation of Classification Algorithms in Neo4j using IPL data.
 Surajit Medhi, Hemanta K. Baruah](http://www.ijecs.in/index.php/ijecs/article/view/4635/4013)